 1. A Site Visit.
-This includes an exterior and interior inspection for new appraisals and an exterior inspection for properties under a reappraisal program.
+This includes an exterior and interior inspection for new appraisals.
 2. Review of Strata Plans, Building Plans and/or Estimation of Floor Areas 3.
 Inventory of Main Construction Features 4.
 Identification of Special Features 5.
 Inventory of Landscaping and Miscellaneous Assets 6.
 Photographs of the Property 7.
 Building Code and Bylaw Review for parking, special needs access and fire protection 8.
 Costing and Report Production.
 Further discussion on our costing is found in Section 5.5.